NLnetLabs/unbound/doc/unbound.conf.rst

     overloaded with random names, and keeps unbound from sending traffic to the nameservers for those zones.

+    It is intended to count the number of queries towards the nameservers for the zone, and keep those queries limited.
+    When there is a delegation that needs a lot of lookups, those are charged in the counters for the destination, the target name, of the NS records.
+    Since that is where the nameserver lookup queries are sent to.
+    That keeps the target, the victim domain, from having many queries.
+    With the :ref:`ratelimit-factor<unbound.conf.ratelimit-factor>`, some
+    genuine queries that are also made to the target zone, can filter through, and then end up in cache, where the genuine answers have a chance to collect, keeping up service to some extent.

     .. note:: Configured forwarders are excluded from ratelimiting.

     Default: 0